nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![Main program flow](img/CommandLooperSequenceDiagram.png)\
 _Figure 3: Main Application Loop & Exit Sequence_

 > 💡 The lifeline all objects should end at the destroy marker (X) but due to a limitation of PlantUML,
 > the lifeline reaches the end of diagram.
+This limitation persists throughout all sequence diagram in
+> this guide.

 This sequence diagram follows suit after initialization in _Figure 2_.\
 This shows the main flow until the `exit` command is input by the user.